Omwamii/printf/README.md

 ******************* AUTHORS ************************
 - PETER SHIKANDA
-- IAN ASIEMA
+- IAN ALPHA

 ****************** PROJECT DESCRIPTION ****************
 - The goal of this project is to create our own printf function called "_printf"
 - The function will perform similar functions to the defined printf function in c stdio library

 **************** GENERAL CONCEPT ****************
-- The general concept is using variadic functions to handle multiple parameters and switch cases to define handling conditions.
+- The general concept is using variadic functions to handle multiple parameters , function pointers and structs to handle specifiers.